Putin meets Bosnian Serb separatist leader, praises Serbia

 “For many years the West did not react to the extermination of the Russian population in Ukraine, there were daily murders and bombings in Donbas,” Dodik claimed in the interview, referring to the separatist pro-Russian region in eastern Ukraine.
 “All this was clear, and Russia was forced to retaliate.”

 Putin also sent a separate message to Serbia and its populist President Aleksandar Vucic on Tuesday.
-Serbia is the only nation seeking EU membership that has refused to join Western sanctions against Russia over its war in Ukraine.

 “Russia and Serbia are linked by a strategic partnership,” Putin said, according to the Serbian media.
 “I regularly talk to President Vucic during personal meetings and telephone conversations about key issues for the further development of the cooperation.”